-Facts for Emerging Entrepreneurs
+Facts For Emerging Entrepreneurs

 Consider some disturbing facts for emerging entrepreneurs.
 Nearly three-quarters of new businesses do not survive for even five years.
 It’s a national tragedy that so many try and so few succeed.
 And, it’s tragic on two levels.
 First, the high failure rate of small businesses represents devastation to millions of bank accounts and the families draining them.
 Second, it’s tragic because without successful entrepreneurs we lessen job opportunities for others, reduce our tax base, fund fewer government programs, and lessen the potential for tomorrow’s major companies.
-Low success rates for small businesses fuel a negative chain reaction throughout our economic system.
+Low success rates for small businesses fuel a negative chain reaction throughout the economic system.

-The True Value of Our Entrepreneurs
+The True Value Of Our Entrepreneurs

 It’s true that many succeed through hard work, focus, grit, and sometimes just plain luck, but most get it wrong.
 What was at first a beautiful dream can become a nightmare for the brave who start alone and end alone.
 It does not have to be this way.
-Change begins with new thinking and a logical process for making better decisions about ones entrepreneurial possibilities.
+Change begins with new thinking and a logical process for making better decisions about one’s entrepreneurial possibilities.
 The Bibby Group has designed and proven that new, logical process – The Focus Program for Emerging Entrepreneurs.